 If you are unsure please check the manual of your DAW or sampler; otherwise I am happy to answer any questions if you have any concerns.

 If you don't know Waywell and you like psychedelic Lo-Fi, we would highly recommend his music.

 Waywell - Feather

 Waywell rocking out!

-Hip-hop music or rap music originated in New York City in the 1970s. although few people were aware of it.
-African American.
-Caribbean Americans, and Latino regions helped develop the genre music into a culture of art or graffiti, dance style (breakdance), and DJ'ing (turntablism).
+The genre originated in New York City in the 1970s.
+African American, Caribbean Americans, and Latino regions helped develop the music genre into a culture of art or graffiti, dance style (breakdance), and DJ'ing (turntablism).

 Royalty-free license with this Lo-Fi guitar Sample Pack for use in your commercial productions.